JavierMartinezCalonge/TFM-JavierMC-CodeData-files-for-Satellite-and-aerial-imagery-for-vegetation-detection-and-monitoring/README.md

 # TFM-JavierMC-CodeData-files-for-Satellite-and-aerial-imagery-for-vegetation-detection-and-monitoring
 JavierMC Master Thesis in Industrial Engineering: Dataset and model codes repository

-The full dataset and model outputs, send email to javiermartinezc@iqs.url.edu
+The full dataset and model outputs are avaiable via email to javiermartinezc@iqs.url.edu

 Pending evaluation.